sakethrambilla/sakethrambilla/README.md

 ## About Me

-* I am a founding software engineer at Turgon.ai with expertise in web dev, mobile dev and AI.
+I'm a **Founding AI Engineer at Turgon.AI** (SF, Founder Collective-backed), building end-to-end production AI — LangGraph multi-agent systems, browser automation agents, multi-tenant SaaS, and cross-platform mobile apps.

-* CS grad from IIIT Pune with a GPA of 8.14/10
+CS grad from IIIT Pune.
+Working remote from India.

+I write about what actually works when shipping AI to real users — not tutorials.

 <!--